June 2025 Can't-Miss Events

 Kaleideum After Dark: Boardwalk Bash

-This month’s Boardwalk Bash features beachy tunes, classic games, a glitter bar, karaoke in the Digital Dome, and nostalgic crafts like friendship bracelets.
-Tickets: $20 in advance, $25 at the door (includes two drink vouchers).
+This month’s Kaleideum After Dark event has a summertime theme with beachy tunes, classic games, a glitter bar, karaoke in the Digital Dome, and nostalgic crafts like friendship bracelets.
+Tickets are $20 in advance, $25 at the door (includes two drink vouchers).
 6:30–9:30 p.m.

 June 14, 21